DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 DaVinci Resolve audio issues are frustrating, especially when you can’t hear playback or exported videos have no sound.
-We tested 15 different audio problems on DaVinci Resolve 19 (Windows 11 and macOS Sonoma) to figure out what actually fixes them.
+This guide covers the most common audio problems in DaVinci Resolve 19 on Windows 11 and macOS Sonoma, and what actually fixes them.

 - Muted tracks or a master volume at zero cause most “no sound” issues in DaVinci Resolve